xenoarea/string-injector/README.md

-# stringector
+# stringjector
-Little helper to replace placeholders by values inside a string
+Little helper to replace placeholders by mapped values into a string